GaryChengld/microservices-examples/circuit-breaker/vertx/README.md

 ```
 in Browser.

 When shutting down microservice B or C, it does not reply to the request anymore.
-The circuit breaker intercepts the error
+The circuit breaker intercepts the error (after failed 5 times)
 and execute a fallback.
 If you restarts it, the output should be back to _normal_.
 This is because the circuit breaker tries periodically to reset its state and check whether or not things are back to _normal_.